 Possible side effects:

-Potential vitamin deficiencies and unpleasant digestive side effects like oily spotting, gas with discharge, as well as frequent or urgent bowel movements.
+unpleasant digestive side effects like oily spotting, gas with discharge, as well as frequent or urgent bowel movements.
 These effects are more likely when consuming high-fat meals.

 How to Choose the Right Medical Weight Loss Treatment